Abercus/PetfinderNNBlog/README.md

 The 10 best features were selected from every category and used as features.
 The feature values were calculated as the number of times the word appeared in the given description.

+## Encoding Methods
+There are many well-known methods for feature engineering which involve encoding the features in some specific way.
+The four methods that were used in this project are **mean encoding, count encoding, binning numerical data** and one-hot-encoding.
+Different combinations of features were tested with the encoding methods.

+**Mean or target encoding** involves encoding a categorical value with its ratio to the target variable.
+That is, in a binary classification task every categorical value _x_ in a feature _f_ is replaced with the percentage of samples in which the target class is 1 and the f value is _x_ among all the samples where _f = x_.
+As there are _5_ classes instead of _2_ in this particular task, then if mean encoding is applied to feature _f_, the columns _f_AdoptionSpeed0, f_AdoptionSpeed1, … , f_AdoptionSpeed4_ are generated, each containing the encoding of a feature for the particular value of the category.

+**Count encoding** a feature involves replacing every feature value with its count.

+Numerical data can either be normalized or **binned** to some intervals, which helps eliminate useless noise and could reveal important tendencies that were hidden due to the noise.

 ### Remove: